gallochris/fyi.dadgumboxscores/hugo_source/content/posts/acc-preseason.md

 # ACC Preseason Rankings

-Operation basketball is slated for October 23, so let's explore how the preseason rankings line up with the end of the regular season.
-This is for team's only, not for player preseason All-ACC teams.
+Operation basketball is slated for October 24, so let's explore how the preseason rankings line up with the end of the regular season.
+This is for teams only, not for player preseason All-ACC teams.

 Below is a chart comparing preseason rankings to end of regular season rankings in the conference since the start of the 2003-04 season.
 A few observations from exploring these rankings.